For the first time, sensors and a computer play umpire in a pro baseball game

 GOAL-LINE TECH ARRIVES AT WORLD CUP, PROMISES TO HALT ENDLESS ARGUMENTS

-With any luck, Frank Lampard‘s 2010 goal-that-wasn’t will happen again.
+With any luck, Frank Lampa Lampard’s goal-goal-that-wasn’t happen again.

-SAN RAFAEL, Calif.—It turns out 21st-century baseball with a computer calling balls and strikes feels a lot like 20th-century baseball (you know, with a human behind the plate).
+SAN RAFAEL, Calif.—21st-century baseball with a computer calling balls and strikes feel much like 20th-century baseball (you know, with a human behind the plate).
 There appear to be two main differences.
 The first and most obvious is volume.
-Machines just aren’t good at giving that classic umpire grunt, so you still need a warm body to do it.
+Machines aren’aren’t at giving that classic umpire grunt, so you still need a warm body.

 The second?
 Accuracy.
-“You face [Hall of Fame pitcher] Greg Maddux, and he’d get a foot off the plate,” recalls Eric Byrnes, former Oakland A’s player, and current baseball analyst.
-“So if we have a chance to get it right if we have a chance to get a pitch every time, why would we not?”
-Byrnes was the man behind Tuesday night’s historic technological feat.
+“You “ace [Hall of Fame pitcher] Greg Maddux, and he’d he’d foot off the plate,” rec,” tells Eric Byrnes, former Oakland A’s parser and current baseball analyst.
+“So” we have a chance to get it right; if we have an opportunity to get a pitch every time, why would we not?”
+Byr” es was the man behind Tuesday nightnight’soric technological feat.
 On a picturesque evening in Marin County just north of San Francisco, the San Rafael Pacifics faced off against the Vallejo Admirals in what was billed as the first professional baseball game to be called by a piece of technology rather than a person.
-In this minor league showdown, the role of the balls-and-strikes umpire was played by a mounted three-camera tracking setup synced with a computer.
+In this minor league showdown, the ball-and-strikes umpire role was played by a mounted three-camera tracking setup synced with a computer.

-(Two of the cameras are mounted at each end of the upper corner of the grandstands behind the plate; the third sits in center field.)
-Together, the devices comprise a system better known by its commercial moniker: Pitchf/x.
+(Two cameras are mounted at each end of the upper corner of the grandstands behind the plate; the third sits in the center field.)
+The devices comprise a system better known by its commercial moniker: Pitchf/x.
 It was soon dubbed #RoboUmp on Twitter.
-“I’m not looking to eliminate any umpires, not one.
-If anything, we’re essentially going to add an umpire,” Byrnes noted.
-Accordingly, there were still two standard umpires on the field and another behind the plate.
-That’s the standard setup of the Pacific Association of Professional Baseball Clubs, an independent league in the San Francisco Bay Area (it’s considered a Single A equivalent).
+“I’m “Is looking to eliminate any umpires, not one.
+If anything, we’rewe’rentially adding an umpire,” Byr” es noted.
+Accordingly, two standard umpires were still on the field, and another was behind the plate.
+That’That’sstandard setup of the Pacific Association of Professional Baseball Clubs, an independent league in the San Francisco Bay Area (consiit’sdered a Single A equivalent).
 But rather than his usual duties, the home plate umpire largely remained silent, only calling foul balls and any potential plays at the plate.

-Former Oakland A’s player Eric Brynes acted as the human voice of the computer-called balls and strikes.
+Former Oakland A’s player A’sic Brynes acted as the human voice of the computer-called balls and strikes.

 Old tech, a new experiment

-The STRIKE ZONE is that area over home plate the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap.
-The Strike Zone shall be determined from the batter’s stance as the batter is prepared to swing at a pitched ball.
-In other words, it’s roughly the space over the plate measured from the armpits or letters across a player’s chest to the knees.
-It literally changes from hitter to hitter.
-And as any good pitcher knows, it may slightly change with every umpire.
+The STRIKE ZONE is that area over home plate, the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap.
+The batter’s batter shall determine the Strike Zone.
+The batter is prepared to swing at a pitched ball.
+In other words, it’s roughish space over the plate measured from the armpits or letters across a player’s cplayer’sthe knees.
+It changes from hitter to hitter.
+And as any good pitcher knows, it may slightly vary with every umpire.
 Identifying where that space is in a split second, particularly in the lower or higher corners, is more art than science.
-Catchers also play a role by attempting to frame a pitch by quickly adjusting their gloves after the catch to indicate to the umpire that the ball was, in fact, caught in the zone.
+Catchers also play a role by attempting to frame a pitch by quickly adjusting their gloves after the catch to indicate to the umpire that the ball was caught in the zone.

-Pomrenke pointed out that most problems the software have had been relatively minor.
-Grantland outlined a few such errors from this exact setup in 2013, and most had to do with miscalibration.
-For sensors and software to replace human umps, fans and the MLB would have to be “willing to accept a much smaller amount of inexplicable error in exchange for a larger amount of explicable error,” Dan Brooks, founder of Pitchf/x repository and BrooksBaseball.net, told Grantland at the time.
+Pomrenke” pointed out that most software problems have been relatively minor.
+Grantland outlined a few such errors from this setup in 2013, and most had to do with miscalibration.
+For sensors and software to replace human umps, fans and the MLB would have to be “willing t” accept a much smaller amount of inexplicable error in exchange for a larger amount of explicable error,” Dan Broo”s, founder of Pitchf/x repository and BrooksBaseball.net, told Grantland at the time.